pressmind/web-core/README.md

 }
 //...
 SNAP
 ```
+* When you use MariaDB instead of MySQL as a database server, set "database"->"engine" to "mariadb"

 * Insert your pressmind API credentials under development.rest.client (credentials are provided by pressmind)
 ```json
 //...
 SNIP config.json